One of the hardest things to deal with is jealousy in friendships.

 When you compare yourself to your friends, you might feel jealousy.

-You could be seeing pictures of what they are doing and feel like you don’t measure up in some way or another.
 Jealousy in friendships can also focus on things that seem silly, too—status updates or posts on social media where your friend seems happier than you.

-If we’re honest with ourselves, jealousy comes when we think there is something better out there for us that we want and just haven’t found yet.
 Instead of worrying about what your friends are doing or how they are living their lives—concentrate on making a difference in your own day-to-day life to build the happiness you deserve!

-You Fear Abadonment
+You Fear Abandonment

 It’s possible that jealousy in friendships has a lot to do with fear of abandonment.